ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 Finally, there is `server.name`, which is a machine-readable name for the Kibana instance, and `server.host`, which is the host of the backend server and where you can connect to Kibana in your web browser.

 The settings are just a simplified example to get started.
-See the [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/settings.html) for more configuration settings that you can set for your use case.
+See the [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/settings.html){: external} for more configuration settings that you can set for your use case.

 If you are running Kibana locally (not in Docker), then the yaml file goes in `$KIBANA_HOME/config/kibana.yml`, where Kibana reads its configuration from.

-## Running the Kibana Container
+## Run the Kibana Container
 {: #running-kibana-container}
+{: step}

-Now that the `kibana.yml` file is set up, you're going to use Docker to attach the yaml file and your certificate file to the Docker container, while pulling the `<kibana_version>` image from the Docker image repository.
+Now that the `kibana.yml` file is set up, use Docker to attach the yaml file and your certificate file to the Docker container, while pulling the `<kibana_version>` image from the Docker image repository.

 Match the Kibana Version with the appropriate Elasticsearch version, for v7.9.2 it must be 7.9.2.
-You can get the Elasticsearch version from the http API, by using your preferred http client.
+Retrieve the Elasticsearch version from the `https_endpoint` API endpoint, by using your preferred http client.
 Here is an example with curl (if you don't have the certificate that is installed, use the `--insecure` flag to disable peer verification).
 The referenced `<http_endpoint>` can be found in the _Endpoints_ panel from your instance:

 ```sh
 curl --cacert <path-to-cert> <https_endpoint>
 ```

-Make sure that you use an image with a version of Kibana that is compatible with the version of Elasticsearch that your deployment is running.
-Refer to the Elasticsearch [compatibility matrix](https://www.elastic.co/support/matrix#matrix_compatibility).
+Use an image with a version of Kibana that is compatible with the version of Elasticsearch that your deployment is running.
+Refer to the Elasticsearch [compatibility matrix](https://www.elastic.co/support/matrix#matrix_compatibility){: external}.
 {: .tip}

 Run the Docker command in your terminal to start the Kibana container.